kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

-#Button Example
+#Simple Script - Text & Buttons

-For this basic example, we'll create some Button and Text gameObjects, and we'll have the Button objects change the text.
+For this basic example, we'll create a Text UI gameObject, and we'll add Button objects to change the text.

 We'll create one script:  Controller.cs